-\textbf{Online Detection:} DB-TOD~\cite{trajanom_dbtod} studies online trajectory anomaly detection on road networks.
-It leverages reinforcement learning to model the transition probability between road segments from historical trajectories, and thereby makes the anomaly detection to be a sequential decision process.
-RL4OASD~\cite{trajanom_subtraj} is another probabilistic model.
-In comparison, it refines the process of feature generation and introduces a local reward that aims to emphasize the local continuity of labels.
-Unlike above methods, GM-VSAE~\cite{trajanom_gmvsae} detects trajectory anomalies in Euclidean space.
-It adapts RNN-based VAE model to learn the probability distribution of trajectories in the latent space.
-Once the VAE model is trained, it leverages the learned generative model to detect anomalies by computing the likelihood of the test trajectories being generated from Gaussian components and improving online computation efficiency.
-Building upon this, DeepTEA\cite{trajanom_deeptea} further takes the temporal dimension into account.
+\textbf{Online Detection:} DB-TOD~\cite{trajanom_dbtod} targets road networks by using reinforcement learning to model segment transition probabilities, formulating detection as a sequential decision process.
+RL4OASD~\cite{trajanom_subtraj} improves upon this by refining feature generation and introducing local rewards to enforce label continuity.
+Conversely, GM-VSAE~\cite{trajanom_gmvsae} operates in Euclidean space, adapting an RNN-based VAE to learn latent probability distributions and detect anomalies via generation likelihoods, thereby enhancing online efficiency.
+Building on this, DeepTEA\cite{trajanom_deeptea} further incorporates the temporal dimension into the detection framework.

-\subsubsection{Mobility Generation}
+\subsection{Mobility Generation}

-Trajectory data faces challenges such as limited public data, privacy issues and authorization issues in practical application scenarios.
-A viable solution to these obstacles is trajectory generation, which not only adheres to privacy requirements but also supports broader research and application needs by synthesizing realistic trajectory data~\cite{luca2021survey}.
-As shown in Figure~\ref{fig:generation}, \textit{trajectory generation focuses on creating a generator to mimic complex human or object movement patterns, utilizing deep learning to encapsulate the statistical, spatial, and temporal nuances of actual trajectories, aiming to closely align the generated data with real-world patterns.} Efforts to synthesize realistic trajectory data are split into two main perspectives based on scale: macro-dynamics and micro-dynamics.
-Macro-dynamics focus on broad mobility patterns, such as population movements within or across cities and regions, emphasizing the modeling of large-scale trends over individual trajectories~\cite{hess2015data,luca2021survey}.
-In contrast, micro-dynamics concentrate on the detailed mobility patterns of individuals, including specific routes, speeds, and stops.
-This finer-grained approach is essential for applications requiring high-resolution mobility data, such as personalized location-based services and behavior analysis.
+Trajectory data applications are frequently hindered by data scarcity, privacy concerns, and authorization limits.
+To address these constraints, trajectory generation synthesizes realistic data that preserves privacy while supporting research utility~\cite{luca2021survey}.
+As illustrated in Figure~\ref{fig:generation}, \textit{trajectory generation employs deep learning to mimic complex movement patterns, encapsulating statistical, spatial, and temporal nuances to align generated outputs with real-world distributions.} Synthesis approaches are categorized by scale: macro-dynamics and micro-dynamics.
+Macro-dynamics model aggregate mobility trends, such as inter-regional population flows, emphasizing large-scale patterns over individual movements~\cite{hess2015data,luca2021survey}.
+Conversely, micro-dynamics focus on individual-level granularity—including specific routes, speeds, and stops—which is essential for high-resolution applications like location-based services and behavioral analysis.